-Effectiveness of Fungicides for Control of Grape Diseases
+Effectiveness of Fungicides for Control of Grape Diseases1

-These ratings are intended to provide readers with an idea of relative effectiveness.
-They are based on published data and/or field observations from various locations.
+These ratings, intended to provide readers with an idea of relative effectiveness, are based on published data and/or field observations from various locations.
 Ratings could change based on varietal susceptibility and the environment's effect on disease development.
 Inclusion does not imply endorsement, and omission does not indicate disapproval.